Should Freedom of Speech allow something like this to be published? Yes, but does that make it morally acceptable? Absolutely not.

 I found this picture in an article from Yahoo's Shine.
 I completely agree with the author who feels this promotes domestic violence but differ in how it promotes abuse.

-"Back to whether or not it promotes and/or glamorize domestic violence.
+In the comments section, one user responded to the article as follows: "Back to whether or not it promotes and/or glamorize domestic violence.
 I'm personally don't see it. offensive how?
 I think see people are that stupid to look at the pictures and go "wow i wanna be her, all beat up". who's going to go around sporting a black eye. maybe so dumb celeb always trying to set trends or blind to style like Lilo?"
 And this is where I think both the author and commentator got it wrong.
 (Wrong even beyond the outrageous number of grammatical errors and very likelihood that this person is no Einstein.)

 No, most people are not that stupid to say, "I want to be like her, bruised and beat up."
 But what it does say is that it is acceptable, it is ok, to be beat up like that.
 It likely won't encourage younger girls, boys, and teenagers to want to be injured by family, friends, or boy/girlfriends.
 It tells them it's ok if you are.
 It promotes the idea that many people are hurt or injured in this way.
 And by doing so, it promotes silence.
 Silence from the young women and men subject to this type of behavior.
 Because if this is something that is "ok" or "common" in occurrence, why would someone speak up against it?